casper-network/docs-new/source/docs/casper/resources/tutorials/beginner/cep78/index.md

 ## Install an instance of the Cep-78 contract
-An instantiation of the [Cep-78](https://github.com/casper-ecosystem/cep-78-enhanced-nft/) contract is essentially an NFT collection that hold different methods like `Mint`, `Burn` and `Transfer`, as well as references to metadata on the storage system of the Blockchain.
+An instantiation of the [Cep-78](https://github.com/casper-ecosystem/cep-78-enhanced-nft/) contract is essentially an NFT collection that holds different methods like `Mint`, `Burn` and `Transfer`, as well as references to metadata on the storage system of the Blockchain.